Daniel Meltzer: White House appointment

-Personal
+Personal life

-Meltzer died on May 24, 2015 from cancer.
-Meltzer was married to Ellen Semonoff, the Assistant City Manager of Human Services for the City of Cambridge, MA.
-His wife did not move to Washington during the 2009-2010 appointment, and Meltzer commuted to Cambridge during the period.
+Meltzer died on May 24, 2015, from cancer.
+Meltzer was married for 34 years to Ellen Semonoff, the Assistant City Manager of Human Services for the City of Cambridge, MA.
+They had two sons.
+Semonoff did not move to Washington during the 2009-2010 appointment, and Meltzer commuted to Cambridge during the period.

-Meltzer's father, Bernard D. Meltzer, was a member of the United States prosecutorial delegation to the Nuremberg trials and a professor of law at the University of Chicago Law School.
-Meltzer's cousin, David F. Levi, is the dean of Duke Law School.
+Meltzer's cousin was David F. Levi, dean of Duke Law School.
 His son, Jonathan Meltzer, was a 2014 Bristow Fellow and clerked for Justice Elena Kagan on the Supreme Court in 2015.